strider72/spam-karma/README.md

 IMPORTANT NOTE
 --------
 The current version of Spam Karma is NOT fully tested and should not be considered stable.
-For the time being, it is recommended that you use version 2.3, which can be downloaded from the old Google Code project: https://code.google.com/p/spam-karma/downloads/list
+For the time being, it is recommended that you use version 2.3, which can be downloaded from the "Releases" tab.

-About Spam Karma 2
+About Spam Karma
 --------

 Spam Karma is a flexible and modular anti-spam plugin for WordPress.